My Pet Had Surgery; Now What?

 Here are some tips to help ensure that your pet does not re-injure or hurt themselves post-op:

-The biggest complaint from pet owners we hear is, β€œMy pet doesn’t like the cone.”
-We also hear often β€œMy pet does not lick at his incision area so I don’t put the cone on unless I am not home.”
+The biggest complaint from pet owners we hear is, β€œMy pet doesn’t like the cone.” β€œMy pet does not lick at his incision area so I don’t put the cone on unless I am not home.”

 PLEASE, PLEASE, PLEASE DO NOT REMOVE THE CONE!